insanity54/docs-1/docs/how-tos/retrieve.md

 The `get` method returns a `Web3Response` object.
 This object extends the [`Response` object][mdn-response] from the Web [Fetch API][mdn-fetch] with two methods that provide access to the retrieved IPFS data: `files` and `unixFsIterator()`.

-The [`files` method][reference-js-web3response-files] returns an array of `Web3File` objects, which represent all files contained in the content archive identified by the given CID.
+The [`files` method][reference-js-web3response] returns an array of `Web3File` objects, which represent all files contained in the content archive identified by the given CID.
 A `Web3File` is just like a regular Web [`File` object][mdn-file], with the addition of `path` and `cid` properties.
 These contain the relative path of the file within the archive and the CID of the file, respectively.

 Here's the example from above, now with the code to unpack and inspect the files in the response:

 <<<@/code-snippets/how-to/index.js#retrieve-unpack-files

 :::tip
 Another option is to use the array of `unixFs` objects provided by the `unixFsIterator()` method to iterate through your files.
 While in the vast majority of cases you'll want to use the `files()` method outlined above, existing IPFS users may prefer interacting with `unixFs` objects if they have existing code or tooling that supports it.
-For more details, see the [JavaScript client library reference](/reference/client-library.md).
+For more details, see the [JavaScript client library reference][reference-js].
 :::

 ## Using the IPFS command line